• Tue. Jul 14th, 2026

 APPLYING FOR A FISHING LICENSE

 All individuals that do not possess a valid fishing license are not allowed to engage in any fishing activity on the island.
-A FISHING LICENSE can be applied for online and all applicants will receive an sms and an email confirmation after their submission.
+FISHING LICENSE can be applied for online and all applicants will receive an sms and an email confirmation after their submission.
 All applications are then processed within two working days.
 All licences expire on December 31st of the year in which the licence is issued.

 For further information